 The heart of the beast was a very interesting 4,5 (later 4,9) liter 12 cylinder engine.
 Contrary to popular belief, it wasn’t a boxer motor but a 180 degree angled V12 which cranked out up to 600 bhp.
 The typical Porsche cooling system was used with a fan above the engine.

 The car was so powerful and fast that it achieved 396 km/h on Mulsanne straight during the 1971 Le Mans testing.
 Porsche easily won Le Mans in 1970 and 1971 and destroyed the competition throughout these two seasons.

 The 917 was so fast and dominant that other manufactures (Ferrari, Alfa Romeo, Matra) started to protest.
 Under the pressure, FIA changed the rules for the 1972 season and the glorious 917 became obsolete.
 However, this was not the end of 917 and Porsche realized that if it cannot race in FIA World Sportscar Championship it can race in American Can Am series, and from 1972 until 1975, many 917 variants dominated that series.
 The Can AM spec cars were different than the 917 from 1969/71 and featured the turbocharged engines with monstrous levels of power (1100-1500 bhp).

-The 917 was famous not just because of its fantastic race results but as an integral part of the famous Steve McQueen’s movie “Le Mans“ which is one of the best racing movies ever.
+The 917 was famous not just because of its fantastic race results but as an integral part of the famous Steve McQueen’s movie “Le Mans“ which is, in my humble opinion, one of the best racing movies ever.